chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Features

+- [ ] feat: Support exception flow analysis when exception is raised in helper method
 - [ ] feat: Support skip toggle for single parameters
 - [ ] feat: Support actual value for such case where one parameter is ok